DawidMa/sheeshApp/documentation/srs.md

 ### 0.1.1 **1.1 Purpose**

-This SRS describes all specifications for &quot;Unveiled&quot;.
-It&#39;s an Android-App with an customized graphical user interface for the user. &quot;Unveiled&quot; allows users to solve the problems which are coming up when you smoke shisha together with your friends.
-In this document the usage of the &quot;Unveiled&quot;-Android-App will be explained.
-Furthermore reliability, reaction speed and other important characteristics of this project will be specified.
-This includes design and architectural decisions regarding optimization of these criteria as well.
+This SRS describes all specifications for &quot;SheeshApp&quot;.
+Our project is an android application with a customized graphical user interface. &quot;SheeshApp&quot; allows users to solve the problems, which are coming up, when you smoke shisha together with your friends.
+In this document the usage of the &quot;SheeshApp&quot;-Android-App will be explained.
+Furthermore reliability, the shisha tracker and other important characteristics of this project will be specified.
+This includes design and architectural decisions.

 ### 0.1.2 **1.2 Scope**

-This software specification applies to the whole &quot;Unveiled&quot; application.
-The application consists of two parts: The first part is an Android-App, which allows users to log-In with their own account, add friends/create groups, use the shisha rookie guide, take a look of their own shisha behavior history and use the main part of the app which is represented by the shisha timer.
-The second part is a company sided couponing where they can insert specific benefits for the customers.
+This software specification applies to the whole &quot;SheeshApp&quot; application.
+The application consists of two parts: The first part is an Android-App, which allows users to log-In with their own account, add friends/create groups, use the shisha rookie guide, take a look at their own shisha behavior history and use the main part of the app which is represented by the shisha timer.
+The second part is a company sided couponing, where they can insert specific benefits for the customers and also add their advertisement.

 ### 0.1.3 **1.3 Definitions, Acronyms and Abbreviations**